Battle of Mickey’s Big Bop

 Ray Kuhn died in 1988, but not before the 25th anniversary of Mickey’s Big Bop was celebrated on May 31, 1985, at the Prestolite Hall on Bay City’s West Side.
 The Bay City Times published two long articles that celebrated the teen club’s history.
 It must have been strange for Ray Kuhn to read the upbeat stories of the Big Bop; and that 250 people attended the reunion.
 Awash in 50’s nostalgia, there was no mention in either article of the controversial closing of the club by the City Commission or the scandalous allegations contained in Kuhn’s letter.

-Karen Daison, Jan Zacharko, Mickey Higgins, Patti LaLonde, Colleen (Sutter) Richter, and Sharon (Polzin) Gage at the 1985 reunion.
+(L to R) Karen Daison, Jan Zacharko, Mickey Higgins, Patti LaLonde, Colleen (Sutter) Richter, and Sharon Polzin.

 Jack Kuhn did not attend the reunion.
 Mickey Higgins never saw him again after the dance club closed.
 Higgins was shocked to learn, over fifty years later, that Jack had been secretly married while he was hanging out at the club, and that the abandonment of his child and issues he had with his father led directly to the infamous letter and the subsequent demise of the Big Bop.